PastranaDigital/Comeback-Mechanics-Rankings/README.md

 [x] - pull all tag challenges & display them
 [x] - Creating a Tag Challenge updates ranks
-[x] - after creating a tag challenge, that page updates with new history log [] - if someone defends their tag, the history needs to reflect that (maybe a checkbox if defended?)
+[x] - after creating a tag challenge, that page updates with new history log [x] - if someone defends their tag, the history needs to reflect that (maybe a checkbox if defended?)

+[] - clicking on a player's row opens their pop-up modal

 ## Order of Operations for updating Rank